Akron Children's Logo

 9 months Outpatient (10%)

 The first year of our program focuses on building a foundation of knowledge and skills in pediatric psychiatry.
-You'll learn how to identify psychiatric syndromes and formulate a treatment plan in inpatient, outpatient, C/L settings.
-Throughout the year, an attending faculty member will guide you in the development of a diagnosis and treatment plan for your patients.
+You'll learn how to identify psychiatric syndromes and formulate a treatment plan in inpatient, outpatient, C/L and residential settings.
+Throughout the year, attending faculty members will guide you in developing your skills in interviews, development of diagnoses and creating an individual treatment plan for your patients.
+You will also have a dedicated faculty member as your outpatient clinic supervisor.

 Second Year Clinical Rotation Schedule